-The Media Relations section assists members of the news media in reporting on the Arsenal, ensuring the American public has access to the information they need understand the military's role in the community, in support of the nation, and in the world.
+The Media Relations section assists members of the news media in reporting on the Arsenal, ensures the American public has access to the information they need and understands the military's role in the community, in support of the nation and in the world.
 The Media Relations section in responsible for:

 Media Escort Requirements

 The Detroit Arsenal is a closed military installation.
 For security reasons, installation access rules require a public affairs escort to be present any time members of the media conduct news-gathering activities on post.
 For invited events, media should RSVP in accordance with the instructions provided in the news release to coordinate a public affairs escort onto the installation.

 For other stories, news media representatives may request assistance from the Media Relations section.
 Requests are granted as resources allow.

 Service members and military family members who are interested in engaging the media are encouraged to contact our office for assistance.
 If the story is of limited official interest, we may suggest meeting with the reporter off-base (where a public affairs escort is not required).